 Only after you understand the other person should you try and explain your stance.

 One way to plan your synergies is to map out what and who you can use in your project.
-We have an example mind map (click the picture or sign up below), but it is as simple as grabbing a scrap piece of paper and drawing out the web.
-Reminds me of grade school book reports, which I loved!
+We have an example mind map in the resource library (click the picture or sign up below), but it is as simple as grabbing a scrap piece of paper and drawing out the web.

 Sharpen Your Saw

 All good machines need regular maintenance, and people are no different.
-Be consistent with evaluating your skills and goals, then re-calibrate to stay on track for success.
+Be consistent with evaluating your skills and goals then re-calibrate to stay on track for success.
 The aforementioned career development planner is great for re-planning.
-No matter what tool you use, just make sure you are keeping track of your progress.
+No matter which tool you use, just make sure you are keeping track of your progress.

 Ready to download the resources mentioned in this post?
 Sign up HERE!